 Dementia is one of the biggest challenges we face globally with around 55 million people living with the disease worldwide according to the World Health Organisation.
 This is expected to rise to 78 million in 2030 and 139 million in 2050.

-Studies show that dementia is now our most feared disease.
+Additionally, studies show that dementia is now the most feared disease for the over 55 age group.
 Previously cancer took this title but advances in screening, surgery and drug therapies have changed the outlook for patients with cancer, leaving the outlook for dementia trailing behind.

 Although current therapies and drugs can only slow the progression of the disease and alleviate the symptoms, scientists are optimistic that new treatments will be developed within five years which will either halt or reverse dementia.